 That day did not come until July 2, 1964.
 The Civil Rights Act of 1964 prohibits discrimination in public accommodations.

 Over the course of 30 years, there were dozens of Philadelphia listings.
 Some businesses advertised every year; others for one or multiple years.
-Drawing on archival materials and oral histories, we contextualize the social history of jazz.
-Green Book sites were sites of sanctuary.
+Green Book listings were sites of sanctuary.
 They were also sites of resistance.

-All That Philly Jazz Walking Tour: Green Book Edition visits safe spaces in Center City and South Philly.
+The Green Book Walking Tour stops at sites in Center City and South Philly.

-The tour begins at the Bellevue-Stratford Hotel (now The Bellevue Philadelphia) and ends at the repurposed Attucks Hotel.
-Parenthetically, the architectural drawings for the Attucks Hotel are included in the Magaziner Collection of the Athenaeum of Philadelphia.
+The walking tour starts at the Bellevue-Stratford Hotel (now The Bellevue Philadelphia) and ends at the repurposed Attucks Hotel (distance: 0.7 miles).

-- Supper club that was a hangout for the producers and musicians who created “The Sound of Philadelphia”;
+- Site of the supper club that was a hangout for the producers and musicians who created “The Sound of Philadelphia”;

-- Hotel that welcomed jazz luminaries to its stage from the 1940s to the 1980s, and where Sidney Bechet, Coltrane and Grover Washington Jr. recorded live albums;
+- Hotel that welcomed jazz luminaries to its jazz space from the 1940s to the 1970s, and where Coltrane and Grover Washington Jr. recorded live albums;

 - Hotels where Billie Holiday stayed and was arrested;

-- Pep’s Musical Bar where jazz and blues greats performed on the inside and tap dancers improvised on the outside;
+- Site of the legendary club where jazz and blues greats performed on the inside and tap dancers busked on the outside;

-- Dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill”; and
+- Site of the dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill.”